-Blue Spring has been sampled for major ions and nutrients as far back as 1924 and quarterly since 2002 for a larger number of analytes, including major ions, nutrients, saline indicators and field analytes.
+Jackson Blue Spring has been sampled for major ions and nutrients as far back as 1924 and quarterly since 2002 for a larger number of analytes, including major ions, nutrients, saline indicators and field analytes.
 Table 1 summarizes these results for selected analytes.

 Nutrients are of major concern in Jackson Blue Spring.
 Nitrate levels are relatively high (over 3 mg/L NO2+NO3, measured as N), and are in fact the second-highest measured among Florida’s first-magnitude springs.
-Figure 3 shows the historic nitrate plus nitrite concentrations from Jackson Blue Spring.
-The upward trend shown in this graph depicts a greater than eightfold increase in nitrate plus nitrite concentrations from 1960 to 2011.
-Figure 4 shows nitrate plus nitrite values for the eight named spring vents discharging into Merritts Mill Pond, measured over a five-year period from 2007 – 2011.
-Based on similar nitrate-nitrite values and trends, Jackson Blue and Shangri-La springs appear to discharge ground water from similar sources and produce the highest nitrate-nitrite values.
+Figure 2 shows the historic nitrate plus nitrite concentrations from Jackson Blue Spring.
+The upward trend shown in this graph depicts a greater than ninefold increase in nitrate plus nitrite concentrations from 1924 to 2011.
+Figure 3 shows nitrate plus nitrite values for the eight named spring vents discharging into Merritts Mill Pond, measured over a six-year period from 2007 – 2012.
+Based on similar nitrate-nitrite values and trends, Jackson Blue and Shangri-La springs appear to discharge ground water from similar sources and contain the highest nitrate-nitrite values.

 Stable isotopic analyses were utilized to help determine possible sources for the elevated nitrate concentrations found in spring waters discharging into the Mill Pond.
 Nitrogen and oxygen isotopes were measured from six Merritts Mill Pond springs sampled in April-May, 2011 and February, 2012.
-Results of δ15N plotted against δ18O (Figure 5) show relatively low 15N/14N and 18O/16O enrichment, indicative of possible nitrate sources which include mineralized (inorganic) reduced nitrate fertilizers and/or soil organic matter (Roadcap et al, 2002).
+Results of δ15N plotted against δ18O (Figure 4) show relatively low 15N/14N and 18O/16O enrichment, indicative of possible nitrate sources which include mineralized (inorganic) reduced nitrate fertilizers and/or soil organic matter (Roadcap et al, 2002).
 These values do not indicate the prevalence of organic nitrate sources, such as animal waste or wastewater from human sources.